-This report sets out information from the NRAs' perspective using a questionnaire to NRAs, so it represents one side of the wider story about private network implementation in Europe.
-BEREC intends to enhance the factual overview presented in this report with the relevant views from stakeholders following the consultation.
-As a result, BEREC wishes that the final report will provide an informative overview for NRAs of the following:
+This report sets out information from the NRAs' perspective using a questionnaire to NRAs, as well as with the relevant views from stakeholders that contributed to the consultation.
+As a result, BEREC considers that the report provides an informative overview for NRAs of the following:

-- the extent of the use of private and public 5G networks in Europe, - potential relevant numbering aspects for private networks, and what kind of public numbering resources private networks might need and probably apply for, - the drivers for, and requirements of, private networks, - the evolution of private networks aimed at meeting new user demands for specific user groups, and - relevant 5G case studies and interrelations between private and public 5G networks.
+- the extent of the use of private 5G networks and interrelation with public networks in Europe, - potential relevant numbering aspects for private networks, and what kind of public numbering resources private networks might need and probably apply for, - the drivers for, and requirements of, private networks, - the evolution of private networks aimed at meeting new user demands for specific user groups, and - relevant private 5G network case studies and interrelations between private and public 5G networks.